Meta PixelHow Payday Loan Consolidation Works And When It Makes Sense

 Pay off every payday lender

-As soon as you get the new funds, use them to pay off every single payday balance in full, and make absolutely sure you get written proof that the debt is settled because a simple verbal promise over the phone isn't enough to protect you.
+As soon as you get the new funds, use them to pay off every single payday balance in full.
+Make absolutely sure you get written proof that each debt is settled — a verbal promise over the phone is not enough to protect you.

 Confirm ACH revocations are in effect